AlmubdyMutaikhan/Frontend-React-JS-calculator/README.md

 # Simple, but unique calculator in React.js

 ## description
-> Sample implementation of electronic calculator on the web using React.js framework.
+Sample implementation of electronic calculator on the web using React.js framework.
-> a

 ## Local Setup

 ```sh